iLoveTux/aina/README.rst

         :target: https://aina.readthedocs.io/en/latest/?badge=latest
         :alt: Documentation Status

-Let the logs flow

-aina is a general-purpose stream processing framework.
-It includes a simple but powerful templating system and all the utilities to shape your data streams.
+Aina is a general-purpose stream processing framework.
+It includes a simple but powerful templating system which powers a versitle command line utility.

 NOTE: This is new code.
 Master is in flux and docs are lacking, but it is in a point where it could be useful to someone.
 If